Regional banking technology and cloud adoption has been saved

 Having embarked on the cloud journey, getting ahead and staying there is the long-term goal.
-Some strategic considerations include reinvesting efficiencies, increasing the adoption of platforms and services, and embedding a cloud and engineering culture.
+Some strategic considerations include reinvesting the efficiencies, increasing the adoption of platforms and services, and embedding a cloud culture.

-The target-state portfolio likely includes a mixture of infrastructure and platform services.
-Banks should seek out opportunities for scaling technologies, robotics, and AI to have a proportion of next-generation capabilities in the portfolio mix.
+The target-state portfolio likely includes a mixture of infrastructure-as-a-service (IaaS) and some platform services.
+Banks should seek out opportunities for next-generation technologies, robotics, and AI to have a proportion of emerging capabilities in the portfolio mix.
 Regional banks can leverage the agility their size affords to keep moving forward.

 Finally, embed a cloud culture throughout the organization—one that embraces change, thrives on collaboration, isn’t afraid to fail, and values new talent.